kimfairhurst/rgrep/README.md

 ###Implementation
 I chose to use recursion in my iteration with a special case for the "\" character in which the program jumps to another function that eliminates the following character.
+The program itself is basically a series of if clauses searching for the special cases.

 ###Special Rules
 Uses the following special rules: <br>